-Envirogen is a world leader in perchlorate treatment, having treated to date over 6,000 tons of perchlorate from groundwater sources.
+Envirogen is a world leader in perchlorate water treatment, having treated to date over 6,000 tons of perchlorate from groundwater sources.
 Numerous anoxic FBR systems continue to operate destroying perchlorate, rather than removing it through a phase transfer, permanently purging the contaminant from the environment.
 Ion exchange is an alternative and proven treatment method for perchlorate contamination in drinking water.
-Envirogen offers Ion Exchange treatment paired with our high-efficiency design to maximize the use of the exchange resin and lower costs.
+Envirogen offers Ion Exchange treatment paired with our high-efficiency system design to maximize the use of the exchange resin and lower costs.

 The Perchlorate Dilemma

 Perchlorate is a highly soluble salt anion that is used in the manufacture of solid rocket fuel, fireworks, road flares, explosives and other products.
 It is currently regulated in the State of California (6 µg/L) and the Commonwealth of Massachusetts (2 µg/L) and guidelines and advisories exist in 12 other states.
 In early 2011, the U.S. Environmental Protection Agency announced its intention to set a federal drinking water standard for the chemical but has not yet established a maximum contaminant level goal for perchlorate.
 Industry experts expect that perchlorate regulations throughout the country will become more stringent.

 California regulators – who have the greatest experience with this contaminant – have identified two Best Available Control Technologies for perchlorate water treatment: ion exchange and biological treatment, specifically the fluidized bed bioreactor.